MultiCraft/repixture/mods/rp_mobs/API.md

 functions to learn more about the drowning mechanic in general.

-The drowning status can also be changed during the mob’s lifetime in `on_step` by manipulating the drowning fields (see the mob field reference).
+The drowning status can also be changed during the mob’s lifetime in `on_step` by manipulating the mob fields (see the mob field reference).

 ### Breeding